 Initial processing consists of:

-- Marking and labelling, giving each item a number and securing it to the object
+- Marking and labelling: giving each item a number and securing it to the object

-- Location, or recording where it is stored
+- Location: recording where it’s stored

 Digital cameras have transformed collections management.
-Photographing the item can be very useful for reference and also bringing catalogues and online resources to life.
+Photographing the item can be very useful for reference and can also bringing catalogues and online resources to life.

 Paper or digital?

 There are many different content management systems (CMS) out there for museums to use.
 Compare the different software options using this comparison by the Collections Trust.
-Don't delay documenting while you decide what to buy - Excel will be serviceable until you invest in proper software and will allow you transfer your date in future.
+Don’t delay documenting while you decide what to buy – Excel will be serviceable until you invest in proper software and will allow you transfer your data in future.

-Homemade data management systems are better than nothing, but they are likely to cause problems in the long term, for example when someone else takes over management.
+Homemade data management systems are better than nothing, but they are likely to cause problems in the long term: for example, when someone else takes over management.